BioReceivers

 Excretory & Lymphatic

-Maintain internal cleanliness via filtration and detoxification.
+Maintain internal cleanliness through filtration, drainage, and waste removal.
 Require hydration, liver support, antioxidant pathways, and regular movement.

 Why Systems Age Differently?